twbs/blog/src/_posts/2020-11-11-bootstrap-5-alpha-3.md

 ### And more

-In addition, we've made a few other form related improvements:
+In addition, we've made a few other form-related improvements:

 - Removed explicit `height` from most of our form controls.
 - Fixed the disabled checkbox toggle buttons